programminghistorian/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 ```

-{% include figure.html filename="en-or-visualizing-data-with-r-and-ggplot2-02.png" alt=" Bar graph showing percentage of destination cities that are domestic, EU, and non-EU." caption=" Figure 2.
-Bar graph showing percentage of destination cities that are domestic, EU, and non-EU” %}
+{% include figure.html filename="en-or-visualizing-data-with-r-and-ggplot2-02.png" alt="Bar graph showing percentage of destination cities that are domestic, EU, and non-EU." caption="Figure 2.
+Bar graph showing percentage of destination cities that are domestic, EU, and non-EU" %}

 There is an important difference between the first plot and this one.
 In the previous plot, ggplot2 counted the number of cities in every group.
 In our new plot, the tibble contains the values for the bars.
 This information is in the column perc, so we add y = perc as a parameter of aes(), but this is not enough.
 The tricky part is that by default geom_bar() will use the parameter stat = "count".
 This means that it will count how many times a value appears.
 In other words, it aggregates the data for you.
 Since the data is already aggregated, we just inform ggplot2 that we have already calculated the values in the column by using the parameter stat = "identity".